$0 Canada Quebec Immigration (CSQ) Guide — Quick-Start Checklist

 • Oral production (speaking): Up to 50 points

-At Level 9/10 (CEFR C1/C2), you capture maximum points across the oral skills.
+At Level 9/10 (CEFR C1/C2), you capture maximum points across the four skills.
 At Level 7 (B2), you clear the eligibility threshold for Stream 1/3 but leave significant points on the table.
-Moving from Level 7 to Level 9 on oral production alone can mean 20–30 additional points.
+Moving from Level 7 or 8 to Level 9 or 10 can add up to 6 points per skill, or up to 24 points across all four skills.

 Factor 2: Workforce Needs (Maximum 700 Points)